 I think that I never really internalized the idea that writing was an epistemic process.
 In college I always thought that one should formulate an idea and then transparently translate it into an essay; in grad school I learned (partly through course work but mostly through teaching and training) to think of thought as something that came into being through writing, and to think of thought itself as something mutable.
-(Senk)

-As contributions to the academic study of writing, Cummings's and Senk's insights into writing as process are not earth-shaking.
-Indeed, much of what they say follows from some of the texts we read in Writing 7100 and 7101.
-What is potentially earth-shaking for these two writers, is that-largely through their work as writing teachers-they were able to transition from successful careers as undergraduate writers to successful careers as graduate writers who produced dissertations and got tenure track jobs.
+As contributions to the academic study of writing, Cummings' and Senk's insights into writing process are hardly earth-shaking.
+Indeed, much of what they say follows from texts we read in Writing 7100 and 7101.
+What is potentially earth-shaking for these two writers, is that-largely through their work as writing teachers-they were able to transition from successful careers as undergraduate writers to successful careers as graduate writers who produced dissertations and landed tenure-track jobs.
 Both describe the training they received and their experience as writing teachers as crucial to their ability to make these transitions.

-In describing the survival skills mastered by these two talented and accomplished scholars, I make no attempt to control for other features of training or temperament that made their interests compatible with the Knight Institute's philosophy.
-Their talents were evident before they were admitted to small, highly selective graduate programs (Comparative Literature for Senk; Performing and Media Arts for Cummings), before their first contact with the writing program.
-They came to us as highly capable graduate students who would probably have been successful with or without the training and support they received from the Knight Institute and the community of teachers they chose to join.
-I would argue, however, that their success can traced, in part, to their willingness to take advantage of the opportunities presented to them, and their ability to adapt to the new circumstances they have faced as students, instructors, and, now, professors.
-The goal of the project called graduate education should not be to admit students and see how much they can accomplish on their own; the goal should be to admit students and provide them with the tools they need to succeed.
+In describing the survival skills mastered by these talented and accomplished scholars, I make no attempt to control for other features of training or temperament that made their interests compatible with the Knight Institute's philosophy.
+Before we met them, their talents were recognized by the small, highly selective graduate programs that admitted them: Comparative Literature for Senk, Performing and Media Arts for Cummings.
+They would probably have been successful without the training and support they received from the Knight Institute and the community of teachers they chose to join.
+I would argue, however, that their success can be attributed, in part, to their willingness to take advantage of the opportunities presented to them, and their ability to adapt to the new circumstances they have faced as students, instructors, and, now, professors.
+The practice of graduate education need not be premised on admitting talented students and seeing how much they can accomplish on their own.
+Programs could admit talented students and provide them with the tools they need to succeed.

-Conclusion: Learning Something Practical
+Learning Something Practical

-My conclusion begins with quotations from four Anthropology PhDs who responded to their department's recent survey of alumni.
+This section begins with stories from four Anthropology Ph.D.s who responded to their department's alumni survey and noted learning something they could take with them.
 The survey included questions about training they received as teachers and TAs while in graduate school.
 The quotations below are responses to questions about Writing 7100 and Writing 7101:

 Amazing!
-I cannot say enough about this course....
+I cannot say enough about this course. . . .
 It made me prepared, and more confident, to teach on my own.
 Teaching a Writing Seminar meant that I had a course ready to go when I got a teaching postdoc and later an assistant professor position.